davidbeard741/arcticfrenz-data/README.md

 The following Python script performs the above steps.
 It processes the off-chain metadata to compute a rarity score for each NFT, then appends this score to the original dataset, and finally outputs the enriched dataset as a JSON file.

+### Rarity Score Implications

+A lower frequency of a trait value indicates rarity, and hence, it contributes more significantly to the rarity score.
+The scoring system is designed such that the sum of the inverses of the trait frequencies for an NFT's traits yields its total rarity score.
+The end result is a comprehensive dataset where each NFT entry is supplemented with a rarity_score field, reflecting its uniqueness within the collection.

+### Mathematical Formulation

+The rarity score for an NFT can be mathematically expressed as:

+$$rarity_score = \sum_{i=1}^N \frac{1}{f_i}$$

+where:

+* `rarity_score` is the rarity score of the NFT
+* `N` is the total number of traits for the NFT
+* `f_i` is the frequency of the `i`th trait value for the NFT

+In other words, the rarity score is calculated by summing the inverse frequencies of all the trait values for the NFT.
+This means that rarer traits will contribute more significantly to the rarity score than more common traits.

+For example, consider an NFT with two traits: "fur color" and "eye color".
+The frequency of "red fur" is 10%, while the frequency of "blue fur" is 2%.
+The frequency of "blue eyes" is 50%, while the frequency of "green eyes" is 30%.
+The rarity score for this NFT would be calculated as follows:

+$$rarity_score = \frac{1}{0.10} + \frac{1}{0.02} + \frac{1}{0.50} + \frac{1}{0.30} = 12.20$$

+As you can see, the rarity score is higher for NFTs with rarer traits.
+This information can be used to assess the relative rarity of different NFTs within a collection.

+### Handling Missing or Undefined Attributes

+In the rarity score calculation, it is possible for an NFT to have missing or undefined attributes.
+When such cases arise, the script is designed to handle these gracefully by assigning a default rarity score of 0.
+This ensures that every NFT has a defined rarity score when saved to the JSON file.
+By doing so, the dataset maintains consistency and allows for a meaningful comparison between NFTs, even if some have incomplete metadata.
+This approach also prevents potential errors during data processing and analysis that could occur due to undefined or missing values.

 <br>

 <details>